4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-26-slae-assignment-4.md

 print encoded2
 ```
 This script will first check whether the length of the shellcode is odd or even, depending upon which it will add a ```NOP``` at the end.
 This is to help with encoding groups of bytes.
 Then, the encoding process starts, and is outputted in a format which is supported by nasm.
 I will manually be adding a byte at the end of this output, which will serve as a marker.
-This will tell our decoder stub when to stop.
+This will tell our decoder stub when to stop with the decoding.
 This byte will be ```\xde```.